larson-group/clubb_release/Readme.txt

   HOC profiles.

 ------------------------------------------------------------------------
-- (2.1) The BUGSrad Radition scheme
+- (2.1) The BUGSrad Radiation scheme
 ------------------------------------------------------------------------

-  This is an optional more complex radition scheme, developed apart from HOC by Stevens, et al. The code used in HOC was obtained from Norm Wood on 2004/07/10.
+  This is an optional more complex radiation scheme, developed apart from HOC by Stephens, et al. The code used in HOC was obtained from Norm Wood on 2004/07/10.
   When enabled, the analytic computation normally used for radiation is disabled.
 BUGSrad is enabled in the